JuliaPOMDP/POMDPs.jl/docs/src/generative.md

 ### Mixing with the explicit interface

-POMDPs.jl will automatically use functions from the [Explicit interface](@ref explicit_doc) if any variables cannot be generated with [`gen`](@ref), so it is reasonable to parts of the generative and explicit interface.
+POMDPs.jl will automatically use functions from the [Explicit interface](@ref explicit_doc) if any variables cannot be generated with [`gen`](@ref), so it is reasonable to use parts of both generative and explicit interfaces to define the same problem.
 For example, it would be reasonable to implement
 ```julia
 struct M <: POMDP{Int, Int, Float64} end